 2) Helps You Avoid Spending Money You Don’t Have

-Many people use their credit cards to make purchases thinking they’ll gradually pay it off when they receive their salaries.
+Many people use their credit cards to make purchases thinking they’ll gradually pay them off when they receive their salaries.
 But having a credit card tempts people to spend more than the money they have on hand.
 Spending money you don’t have is one of the reasons you’ll fall into debt.

 3) Helps You Prepare For The Future

 Spending within your means is not enough to secure your future.
-Besides helping you spend your money wisely, budgeting enables you to allocate savings you need for the future.
+Besides helping you spend your money wisely, budgeting enables you to allocate the savings you need for the future.